-Copyright myths remain a common plague on small press publishing, self-publishing, and freelance writing and art despite the ease of accessibility to reliable sources online.
+Copyright myths remain a common plague on small press publishing, self-publishing, and freelance writing and art.
+This stands despite how accessible reliable copyright sources are online.

-Because the unreliable sources are just as easy to access and — if anything — more prolific because so many people continue to buy into and repeat so many copyright myths.
+Because unreliable copyright information sources are just as easy to access as the correct resources.
+The former are also more prolific because so many people continue to spread copyright myths.

 Dispelling Copyright Myths from the Source